asayers/cbdr/cbdr.md

 # CBDR

-This repo contains a suite of tools called `cbdr`.  `cbdr sample` repeatedly selects a program at random from a list and benchmarks it.
+This repo contains a suite of tools called `cbdr`.

+`cbdr sample` repeatedly selects a program at random from a list and benchmarks it.
+The output is CSV-formatted.

 ```
 cbdr sample 'md5sum foo.json' 'sha1sum foo.json' 'sha256sum foo.json' | head | column -s, -t